NVIDIA/cuda-quantum/docs/sphinx/using/backends/hardware.rst

 C++ or Python.
 Anyon requires a credential configuration file with username and password.
 The configuration file can be generated as follows, replacing the ``<username>`` and ``<password>`` in the first line with your Anyon Technologies account details.
-The credential in the file will be used by the Cuda-Q to login Anyon quantum services and will be updatd by Cuda-Q with obtained api_token and refresh_token.
+The credential in the file will be used by CUDA-Q to login to Anyon quantum services and will be updatd by Cuda-Q with obtained api_token and refresh_token.
 Note, the credential line will be deleted in the updated configuration file.
 Please note that